The work of our PPI groups

 The next PPI Group meetings for members are:

-- Thursday 15 June – Liver and GI PPI Group (email for details)
+- TBC – Liver and GI PPI Group (email for details)

 Patients, carers, relatives of patients and members of the public who are interested in a particular condition or disease area are invited to get involved with our researchers.